Jarnomer/gnl/README.md

 }  t_gnl;
 ```

 `BUFFER_SIZE` defines how many characters are read each time.
-If not included during runtime, it is set by header.
+If not included during compilation, it is defined by header.

 ```c
 # ifndef BUFFER_SIZE